wired87/firecode/README.md

 # extras:
+- main call altiems starts the cli. - user controlls the run of specific functinality based on its quwery input
 - use clear oneliner comments before each fuction/method call and at the start of each method to intepret
 - use creative prints with emojicons
 - include th entire setup to init and run ray